boxalino/intelligence-framework-shopware/README.md

 # Boxalino Intelligence Framework - Shopware6

+## IMPORTANT: This project is obsolete and has been replaced by https://github.com/boxalino/rtux-shopware

 ## Introduction
 For the Shopware6 integration, Boxalino comes with a divided approach: framework layer and integration layer.
 The current repository is used as a framework layer and includes: